notiflix/Notiflix/README.md

   },
 );

-// e.g. With the new options (v2.3.1 and the next versions) Notiflix.Report.Success(
+// e.g. With the new options
+Notiflix.Report.success(
   'Title',
   'Message',
   'Button Text',